150 Facts That Will Make You Say “Wow!”

 France Has More Time Zones Than the U.S. or Russia

 It might not seem like a huge country compared to those others, but France has islands scattered all over the globe.
-Altogether, its territories fall into 12 distinct time zones, compared to Russia’s nine and the U.S.’s six.
+Altogether, its territories fall into 12 distinct time zones, compared to Russia’s nine and America’s six.

 The United Kingdom Is the World’s Most Tornado-Prone Country